poke1024/tove2d/docs/Renderers.md

 You might notice that the bottom right edge looks a bit edgy now.
 That's due to the mesh's default quality setting.
 To see that we're really dealing with a mesh, let's increase that effect by telling TÖVE to use even less triangles:

 ```
- myDrawing:setDisplay("mesh", 0.05) -- between 0 and 1
+ myDrawing:setDisplay("mesh", 100) -- specify the target resolution in pixels to define tesselation detail
 ```

 ![](images/tutorial/mesh-low.jpg)